 This is a great financial book for the common person who is looking to either get out of debt or set up their savings wisely to secure a positive financial future.
 This book does a good job of changing ones perspective on money, and changing the reader's approach to debt.

-I hope you enjoyed the financial tips in this list of the 16 best investing books.
+I hope you enjoyed the financial tips in this list of personal finance books.
 If you enjoyed this list, why not check out some more great related lists of great books.

 Final Thoughts on the Best Personal Finance Books

 Reading personal finance books is crucial if you want to attain financial literacy and make informed decisions about money.
 These books provide valuable insights into various aspects of personal finance, offering practical advice on budgeting, saving, investing, and managing debt.